kegilbert/Handbook/docs/refs/api/rtos/callbacks.md

 #### Combinatorial explosion damage control (aka why a separate class for Callbacks)

-While heralded for its support of high-level design patterns, C++ makes it surprisingly difficult to support all of the standard function types.
+Unfortunately, supporting all of the standard C++ function types is difficult.

 1. State is important, so need to support either C-style function pointers with state, or C++ member function pointers.